-- 1) Family Peer Support Services must be identified as a service need in the recipient's comprehensive assessment or diagnostic evaluation; - a.
-If the Medicaid recipient is a child or youth, the need for support for their parent or other primary caregiver must be identified in the Medicaid recipient's comprehensive assessment or diagnostic evaluation; or - b.
-If the Medicaid recipient is a parent or primary caregiver struggling with support of their child with a BH diagnosis, the need for FPSS must be identified in their comprehensive assessment or diagnostic evaluation; or - c.
+- 1) Family Peer Support Services, are family and client driven, and must be either identified as a service need in the recipient's comprehensive assessment or diagnostic evaluation or as a needed strategy by the care coordination team or the family; - a.
+If the Medicaid recipient is a child or youth, the need for support for their parent or other primary caregiver must be identified in the Medicaid recipient's comprehensive assessment or diagnostic evaluation; or

+- b.
+If the Medicaid recipient is a parent or primary caregiver struggling with support of their child with a BH diagnosis, the need for FPSS must be identified in their comprehensive assessment or diagnostic evaluation or - c.
 If the Medicaid recipient is an adult providing primary support to either a partner or sibling or other identified family member the need for FPSS must be identified in the Medicaid recipient's comprehensive assessment or diagnostic evaluation; or - d.
-If the Medicaid recipient is an adult that is being primarily supported by a partner or sibling or other family member, the need for FPSS for that supporting family member must be identified in the Medicaid recipient's comprehensive assessment or diagnostic evaluation. - 2) All family peer support services are delivered under the supervision of an approved independent practitioner or staff who have completed a state approved course in supervision of peers within the scope of the specialty service.
-The approved peer supervisor must be employed with the same agency as the peer. - 2) Services must include: - a.
-Review of the existing social history and other relevant information with the member and family; - b.
-Review of the existing service and treatment plans;

-- c.
-Identification of the recipient and family functional strengths and any barriers to resiliency; - d.
-Education or referral for education for the family on the recipient's behavioral health condition and its effect on behavior; and - e.
-Participation in service planning with the member and family. - 3) The specific services provided are tailored to the individual needs of the recipient and family according to the individual's treatment or service plan and may include, but are not limited to, support needed to: - a.
-Direct the member and family toward recovery, resiliency, restoration, enhancement and maintenance of the member's functioning; - b.
-Increase the family's ability to effectively interact with the member; - c.
-Navigate the community-based systems and services that impact the member's life; and - d.
-Skills building for the family to support the member and may involve support activities such as: - (i) Identifying natural and community supports; - (ii) Assisting the member and family to understand, adjust to, and manage behavioral health crises and other challenges; - (iii) Facilitating effective access and use of the behavioral health service system to achieve recovery and resiliency.
+If the Medicaid recipient is an adult that is being primarily supported by a partner or sibling or other family member, the need for FPSS for that supporting family member must be identified in the Medicaid recipient's comprehensive assessment or diagnostic evaluation. - 2) All family peer support services are delivered under the supervision of an approved independent practitioner or staff who have completed a state approved course in supervision of peers within the scope of the specialty service. - 3) Services must include and come from a family/ client centered perspective: - a) Review of the existing social history and other relevant information with the member and family; - b) Review of the existing service and treatment plans; - c) Identification of the recipient and family functional strengths and any barriers to resiliency; - d) Education or referral for education for the family on the recipient's behavioral health condition and its effect on behavior; and - e) Participation in service planning with the member and family. - 4) The specific services provided are tailored to the individual needs of the recipient and family according to the individual's treatment or service plan and may include, but are not limited to, support needed to: - a) Direct the member and family toward recovery, resiliency, restoration, enhancement and maintenance of the member's functioning; - b) Increase the family's ability to effectively interact with the member; - c) Navigate the community-based systems and services that impact the member's life; and - d) Skills building for the family to support the member and may involve support activities such as: - Identifying natural and community supports; - Assisting the member and family to understand, adjust to, and manage behavioral health crises and other challenges; - Facilitating effective access and use of the behavioral health service system to achieve recovery and resiliency.